 What Makes a Good Lap Dog?

 The first criteria of a good lap dog is, without question, the size.
-While large dogs, such as the Saint Bernard, can make excellent lap dogs, it may not be the most ideal.
+While large dog breeds, such as the St Bernard, can make excellent lap dogs, it may not be the most ideal.
 After all, how would you deal with a 200-pound dog on top of you?

 That being said, we’ve thought long about the perfect lap companion and narrowed our criteria for best lap dog breeds into the following:

 1. Dog Breed Size – The dog must be able to comfortably fit into the laps of most people.
 This is what they are intended for.
 It’s important because it may not be comfortable lounging around or watching TV with a massive Mastiff sitting on you.

 2. Enjoys Cuddling – The best lap dogs should enjoy the company of their owners.
 They’ll much rather prefer the warmth of your lap over the fluffy new bed that you had just bought.
 Without an eagerness to cuddle, they won’t want to come onto your lap.

 3. Loving Temperament – A good lap dog should have an affectionate and loving personality.
 No matter the situation, they’ll come by your side because of love.
 And while most dogs tend to be affectionate, lap dogs are a whole new level.